 If you will need to miss more than one class and/or lab meeting this semester for religious reasons, please come talk with me before the end of the first week of class so we can make a plan to ensure that you don't fall behind.
-You won't lose participation points for missing class due to religious observances, but class and lab time both depend heavily on discussions and activities that will typically not make it into the lecture recordings (and labs won't be recorded).
+You won't lose participation points for missing class due to religious observances, but class and lab time both depend heavily on discussions and activities that cannot be recorded or reproduced in office hours.
 If you will be missing multiple classes, you'll need to be in touch with us so we can help make sure you're fully caught up.